ChilliCream/hotchocolate-docs/docs/stitching.md

 ### Query Rewriter

-As you can see it is quite easy to stitch multiple schemas together and enhance the locally.
-But how can we go further and hook into the query rewriter of the stitching engine.
+As you can see it is quite simple to stitch multiple schemas together and enhance them with the stitching builder.

+**But how can we go further and hook into the query rewriter of the stitching engine?**

-Let us for instance try to get rid of the `createdById` field of message.
+Let us for instance try to get rid of the `createdById` field of the `Message` type.

 We actually need this field in order to fetch the `User` from the remote schema.
-In order to achieve that we could remove this field but request it as a hidden field whenever a `Message` object is resolved.
+In order to be able to remove this field, we would need to be able to request it as some kind of a hidden field whenever a `Message` object is resolved.

-We could then write a little field middleware that copies us the data into our scoped conetxt data so that we are consequently able to use the data in our `delegate` directive.
+We could then write a little field middleware that copies us the hidden field data into our scoped conetext data, so that we are consequently able to use the id in our `delegate` directive.

+The stitching engine allows us to hook into the the query rewrite process and add our own rewrite logic that could add fields or even large sub-queries.

-The first thing we need to do is to create a new class that inherits from `QueryDelegationRewriterBase`.
+The first thing we need to do here is to create a new class that inherits from `QueryDelegationRewriterBase`.

 The base class exposes two virtual methods `OnRewriteField` and `OnRewriteSelectionSet`.

-A selection set describes a selection of fields, fragments on a certain type.
+A selection set describes a selection of fields and fragments on a certain type.

 So, in order to fetch a hidden field every time a ceratain type is requested we would want to overwrite `OnRewriteSelectionSet`.

 ```csharp
 private class AddCreatedByIdQueryRewriter